Introduction

 It is such a satisfying experience to reach up into an apple tree and pluck a shiny apple from a branch.
 But if you take a big, juicy bite and see that the remaining apple in your hand has brown yuck and half a worm inside -- and you just swallowed -- it may be time to take out the artillery!

 The Codling Moth lays its larvae on the developing fruit and leaves of apples and pears, and it can also attack walnuts.
-When the eggs hatch, the young caterpillars feed on the surface of the fruit for a few days, then burrow into the center.
-They feed about three weeks, then tunnel out of the fruit and find a place to spin a cocoon.
+When the eggs hatch, the young caterpillars, known as apple worms, feed on the surface of the fruit for a few days, then burrow into the center, leaving behind infested fruit.
+They feed for about three weeks, during which time they may create visible damage and leave brown heads in the fruit.
+Afterward, they tunnel out of the fruit and find a place to spin a cocoon.

 Biological control has been so successful for codling moth that chemical pesticide use has been greatly reduced.
-Several effective, non-chemical techniques are available for home gardeners.
-These include care of trees and fruit, trapping techniques, and beneficial insects.
-For best results, use a combination of techniques.
+Several effective, non-chemical techniques are available for home gardeners, including the use of horticultural oil, proper care of apple varieties, and trapping techniques.
+For best results, use a combination of methods to keep your apples safe from pests and maintain healthy, thriving fruit trees.

 Identifying Codling Moths